 NCCN continues to endorse higher doses in patients with good performance status on the basis of a previous meta-analysis by Fairchild et al. 2008.r This needs to be balanced against greater incidence of toxicity as well as patient inconvenience.

 IMRT may be considered to reduce the dose to organs at risk.
 A planning study by Granton et al. have suggested that oesophageal sparing IMRT can significantly reduce the rate of oesophagitis without compromising local control.r

-Two randomised control trials, Nawrocki et al. and Strom et al. have demonstrated a survival benefit with the use of concurrent chemoradiotherapy compared to radiotherapy or chemotherapy alone in patients with stage III NSCLC.rr Whilst these trials have used moderate hypofractionation 30Gy in 10 fractions and 42Gy in 15 fractions, the optimum radiotherapy dose and chemotherapy remains to be defined.
+Two randomised control trials, Nawrocki et al. and Strom et al. have demonstrated a survival benefit with the use of concurrent chemoradiation therapy compared to radiation therapy or chemotherapy alone in patients with stage III NSCLC.rr Whilst these trials have used moderate hypofractionation 30Gy in 10 fractions and 42Gy in 15 fractions, the optimum radiation therapy dose and chemotherapy remains to be defined.

 In the Nawrocki trial, only a minority of patients (13/48) from the radiation alone arm received chemotherapy on progression, due to poor performance status.
 Therefore, the use of concurrent chemoradiation as used in these trials has not been compared to sequential treatment.